learn-anything/command-line-tools/README.md

 ## Networking

+- [Catflap](https://github.com/passcod/catflap) - Creates a listening TCP socket and passes its FD to a child process.
 - [curlie](https://github.com/rs/curlie) - Power of curl, the ease of use of httpie.
 - [sshfs](https://github.com/libfuse/sshfs) - Network filesystem client to connect to SSH servers.
 - [telnet](https://www.explainshell.com/explain/telnet) - User interface to the TELNET protocol.
+- [bandwhich](https://github.com/imsnif/bandwhich) - CLI utility for displaying current network utilization by process, connection and remote IP/hostname.

 ## Nix